AdiNarendra98/Python-Projects/04 Fun Side Projects/01-Spinning Donut/Readme.md

-## This the Python Implementation of the famous 3D - Spinning Donut Program
+## This the Python Implementation of the famous 3D - Spinning Donut

 ### Made Famous by [Lex Fridman's video](https://youtu.be/DEqXNfs_HhY) and orginally written by [Andy Sloane in his blog](https://www.a1k0n.net/about.html)